 It was in the '70s and the breeze gently blew through the prairie grasses and abundant blooming flowers.

-Seed pods swayed back and forth in the wind hoping to catch flight and share their abundance to the next generation.
+Seed pods swayed back and forth in the wind hoping to catch flight and share their abundance with the next generation.

 The sound of the tall grasses as they swayed in the wind brought a peaceful soothing soundtrack.